Rockstar (2011 film): Casting

-Ranbir Kapoor plays the male lead of Rockstar, with whom Eros International worked previously on Anjaana Anjaani.
+Ranbir Kapoor plays the male lead of Rockstar, with whom Eros International worked previously on Anjaana Anjaani (2010).
 His role of Jordan is loosely based on Imtiaz Ali's Jat friend, who lived in a small settlement in Pitam Pura.
-He had seen Kareena Kapoor's performance in his Jab We Met and wanted to cast her in the film.
+He had seen Kareena Kapoor's performance in his previous directorial Jab We Met (2007) and wanted to cast her in the film.
 However, the script required some romantic scenes between the leads.
 As Ranbir and Kareena happened to be cousins, this was touted as a problem.
 Moreover, the filmmakers did not want to replace Ranbir with any other actor as the character he portrayed was reportedly suitable only for him.
 They then made a joint decision to replace Kapoor with Nargis Fakhri, after initially approaching Sonam Kapoor and Diana Penty for the replacement.
 The film marked Shammi Kapoor's last appearance in a feature film; he died on 14 August 2011.